List of Hell Teacher: Jigoku Sensei Nube characters: Other Yōkai

 Nūbē first encounters this yōkai after experiencing a particularly lucky streak at a pachinko parlor (though it's unclear if the yōkai caused his good fortune; it's suggested he may have been using his powers to win).
-After feeding it some senbei, it follows him back to school, where it brings good fortune to the students in his class one after another (even Hiroshi manages to score an 80 on his test, which is remarkable given his lack of academic prowess).
+After feeding it some senbei, it follows him back to school, where it brings good fortune to the students in his class one after another even Hiroshi manages to score an 80 on his test, which is remarkable given his lack of academic prowess).
 Nūbē tries to convince the yōkai that they don't need its help, scaring it away, but it returns to save Hiroshi from a potentially fatal accident.
 In another incident, Zashiki Warashi demonstrates the power to reverse fortunes, causing the yuki-onna Yukime to experience a series of disasters, the most notable of which is witnessing a date between Nūbē and Ritsuko-sensei.

 Zashiki Warashi's last major appearance revealed that there was more to the yōkai than originally suggested.
-She was revealed to be the spirit of a poor young girl who had lived fifty years ago.
+She was revealed to be the spirit of a poor young girl named Haroku (春子) who had lived fifty years ago.
 Despite having little herself, the girl cared deeply for others and often helped them.
 She eventually fell ill with pneumonia and, even on her deathbed, wished for the health and happiness of those around her rather than for herself.
 In gratitude for all she had done, Nūbē and his class held a party to thank Zashiki Warashi and even arranged for her to see her mother one more time.
 However, Zashiki Warashi's work is never done.